Tailsxz/traversyCRUD/README.md

 Learned how to use the express router/ and how to encapsulate our routes as a seperate component and use them within the main app.
 Learned how to bring in the materialize framework, a framework that is built upon Google's Material Design philosophy and provides a multitude of both CSS and JS components.
 Learned how author origins are applied, the order the browser parses the stylesheet is the order they are in the cascade.
+Got experience using materialize to be able to create styled components very fast.
+I think I'm going to love tailwind in the future!
+It provides the power of these predefined classes, without limiting us to the opinions of these component libraries.